How to Clean a Fabric Couch

 Line dry until damp, DO NOT tumble dry.
 It’s best to put clean covers back on the sofa cushions while they are still damp to stretch out wrinkles, prevent shrinking, and make them easier to put back on.

-If you’re washing slipcovers on the entire couch, you can toss the whole thing in the wash separately from the cushion covers to prevent overcrowding.
+If you’re washing slipcovers on the entire sofa, you can toss the whole thing in the wash separately from the cushion covers to prevent overcrowding.

 But since our couches mainly needed cleaning on the arms, I didn’t want to go through the hassle of cleaning the entire cover.
 You can use this method below on attached sofa upholstery too.